Jesicaroque/my_first_jupyter/README.md

 # my_first_jupyter
-configurate jupyter notebook on a virtual environment
+configure jupyter notebook on a virtual environment